endrewsmith/TMC/README.md

 For Win7 and higher.

-PS At the moment, the program completely copes with its functions on most tested systems, but constantly improving.
+PS Now, the program completely copes with its functions on most tested systems, but constantly improving.